3.1 - Information management and access laws for the 21st century

-On 30-31 August 2017, AGD held a Policy Jam facilitated by the Department of Human Services Design Hub to continue its user-centred design approach to implement Commitment 3.1.
-The Policy Jam was developed under the guidance of a team from AGD, Department of Human Services, National Archives of Australia, the Office of the Australian Information Commissioner and civil society representatives including the Interim Convenor of the Steering Group of the Australian Open Government Network.
+On 30-31 August 2017 AGD held a Policy Jam facilitated by the DHS Design Hub to continue its user-centred design approach to implement Commitment 3.1.
+The Policy Jam was developed under the guidance of a team from AGD, DHS, the Archives, the OAIC and civil society representatives, including the Interim Convenor of the Steering Group of the Australian Open Government Network.
 Participants included:

-- government stakeholders specified in the National Action Plan (National Archives of Australia, the Office of the Australian Information Commissioner and the Department of the Prime Minister and Cabinet) and state/territory information commissioners (Information and Privacy Commission NSW and the Office of the Victorian Information Commissioner)
+- government stakeholders specified in the National Action Plan (the Archives, the OAIC and PM&C) and state/territory information commissioners (Information and Privacy Commission NSW and the Office of the Victorian Information Commissioner); and

 - civil society stakeholders specified in the National Action Plan: members of non‑government organisations (Accountability Round Table), peak bodies (Law Council of Australia), archivists and academics.

-- it is important to recognise that Government holds information in trust on behalf of the public; Government should also consider how to give individuals greater ability to choose how and when information about them is shared.
+- it is important to recognise that the Government holds information in trust on behalf of the public and the Government should also consider how to give individuals greater ability to choose how and when information about them is shared

-- cost efficiencies should be considered, including what information management solutions are currently available and how to leverage existing systems.
+- cost efficiencies should be considered, including what information management solutions are currently available and how to leverage existing systems; and

 - reforms should include measures to improve education of public servants and the community on information access and management issues.